Justinbomwell/COP4610_proj2/README.md

       NOTE: As Part 3 was completed on a single computer, the processes and functional development/coding was a group effort of 3 students huddled around a computer, for three days.

-  *All 3 provided error checking and bug hunting.
+  *All 3 provided error checking and bug hunting... as well as comedic relief.

 Tar Archive Contents: